-Upon completion of this course, the student shall be able to: How the student will develop outcomes How the student will be assessed the learning on these learning outcomes Understand the mission of support Readings, Discussions, exams, and groups and how to staff and train them. discussions, research written assignments Explore tools to help support workers Readings, Discussions, exams, and analyze and assess user needs for discussions, written assignments technology solutions. research Understand how to plan training activities Readings, Discussions, exams, and targeted at end-users; how to prepare discussions, written assignments training materials; and how to present, evaluate, and improve training activities. research
+Upon completion of this course, the student shall be able to: How the student will develop outcomes How the student will be assessed the learning on these learning outcomes Understand the mission of support groups and how to staff and train them.
+Readings, discussions, research Discussions, exams, and written assignments Explore tools to help support workers analyze and assess user needs for technology solutions.
+Readings, discussions, research Discussions, exams, and written assignments Understand how to plan training activities targeted at end-users; how to prepare training materials; and how to present, evaluate, and improve training activities.
+Readings, discussions, research Discussions, exams, and written assignments